-Rambling roses put on a spectacular display in midsummer.
-They produce masses of mostly small- to medium sized flowers, borne in clusters, which are often followed by red or orange hips in the autumn.
+Rambling roses put on a spectacular display in midsummer, bearing clusters of mostly small- to medium-sized flowers, often followed by red or orange hips in autumn.

-Most ramblers are very vigorous, which means they are ideal for covering unsightly buildlings, sheds, pergolas and walls.
-They can even be grown through a large tree, or used to support other climbers such as Clematis viticella.
+Most ramblers are vigorous growers, making them ideal for covering unsightly buildings, sheds, pergolas and walls.
+They can even be grown through a large tree or used to support other climbers such as Clematis viticella.
 The less rampant varieties are good for growing up rose arches or up a trellis against a wall.

-Here are some of the best rambling roses you can grow.
+Browse our pick of the best rambling roses you can grow, below.